lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 | **Prototype MVP** | A clickable mockup or demo to test UX and concept | Built in Figma, Gamma, or even PowerPoint |
 | **AI-Powered Demo MVP** | Use GenAI to simulate a feature before building it | Demo a personalized report by generating it live with AI |

-🤖 **Try this in your Workspace:**
+**Reference Prompt**
 ```
 Based on my company concept and the key assumptions in my Strategic Positioning
-Statement, identify my three riskiest assumptions — the ones where being wrong would
+Statement, identify my three riskiest assumptions, the ones where being wrong would
 most threaten the viability of the business.
 For each assumption, suggest the smallest
 possible MVP I could build to test it within 30 days, and describe what validated
 learning would look like (what result would tell me the assumption is correct?).
 ```

----

 ## 3.2 Business Model Canvas with AI